UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 # dsPIC33CK support

-> Warning support based on a very low piece of information, may vary in few weeks, only preliminary support.

 dsPIC33CK family is a new generation of 16 bits microcontroller with DSP accelerator.
 Architechture and periphericals are similar to [dsPIC33CH](../dspic33ch/README.md).